lawrencesim/templatize-python/README.md

 #### Advanced usage, edge cases, and general weirdness

 That's all great, you may be thinking, but what about if I [pass a function to itself](./more/advanced/#passing-a-function-to-itself)?
 Or [use a context-pass-to-function directive in the section tag](./more/advanced/#mixing-directives-in-a-section-tag)?
-What about [multi-dimensional arrays](./more/advanced/#mutli-dimensional-arrays)?
+What about [multi-dimensional lists](./more/advanced/#mutli-dimensional-lists)?
 Did you think of all that?

 Well luckily for you, you sadist, we have such a section on [advanced usage, edge cases, and general weirdness](./more/advanced/).

 &nbsp;

-#### Templatize vs Mustache.js
+#### Templatize vs Mustache

 Time to address the elephant in the room.
-Why recreate what Mustache.js (basically) already does?
+Why recreate what Mustache (basically) already does?
 How does Templatize differ?
 Which is better?
 Which is faster?
 The quick answers are: just because, much more powerful function directives (among a few other syntactic differences), depends what you want, and probably Mustache.js.
-But if you want a little more substance to those answers, see [Templatize vs. Mustache.js](./more/compared/).
+But if you want a little more substance to those answers, see [Templatize vs. Mustache](./more/compared/).

 -----